KabanMo/Data1-project/README.md

 <img src = 'https://www.freepnglogos.com/uploads/spotify-logo-png/spotify-icon-marilyn-scott-0.png'>

-This project extracts the top 50 songs from UK, US, AUS, SA, INDIA, and globally from Spotify API.
+This project extracts the top 50 songs from UK🇬🇧, US🇺🇸, AUS🇦🇺, SA🇿🇦, INDIA🇮🇳, and globally🌍 from Spotify API.

 To perform our analysis, we utilised Jupyter Notebook, along with popular Python libraries such as `json`, `pandas`, `matplotlib`, and `seaborn`.